Defending Asleep-at-the-Wheel Cases

 The bottom line is that lack of sleep produces many of the same effects associated with being drunk, including lack of coordination, judgment and reaction time.
 It has been found that sleep of five hours a night for four consecutive days impairs performance to such a degree that traffic safety is affected.
 With sleep deprivation becoming a highly researched topic and an area of concern for the NHTSA, it will come as no surprise if there is future a push for laws that directly criminalize sleep deprivation and traffic accidents.
 The complications will be in proof of sleep deprivation in individual cases, not the underlying problems which cause accidents.
 Regardless, the issues and rehabilitative concerns for addressing intoxication versus sleep deprivation are different in nature.
 It is the responsibility of the criminal defense attorney to familiarize one’s self with the sleeping patterns of every DWI case to see the applicability of such a defense.

 The body of research out there exists mainly in the medical field.
-The characteristics of sleep deprived and intoxicated individuals are proven to overlap.
+The characteristics of sleep deprivation and intoxication have been proven to overlap.
 It is not fair to allow a prosecutor, judge or jury to dismiss considerations of sleep deprivation where such considerations are relevant, and sometimes necessary, to one’s case.
-The field is a vast one involving considerations of individuals’ medical issues (is sleep apnea at play or other physical ailment which cause lack of sleep?), employment (is there shift work or sleep loss due to multiple jobs?), and unique individual sleep patterns at the time of the DWI occurrence (sleep deprivation effects can accumulate over days as reference above, not just a single 24 hour instance).
+The field is a vast one, which involves considerations of individuals’ medical issues (is sleep apnea at play or other physical ailment which cause lack of sleep?), employment (is there shift work or sleep loss due to multiple jobs?), and unique sleep patterns at the time of the DWI occurrence (sleep deprivation effects can accumulate over days as reference above, not just a single 24-hour instance).
 Consulting experts may—and possibly should—include the relevant fact witnesses, such as one’s sleep disorder doctor or primary physician, in addition to sleep experts who are both published and in practice (both therapeutic and medical doctors).
 Finding the right solution for the sleep deprived DWI client should also involve counseling them to find healthy alternatives and medical solutions that can alleviate their sleep loss and prevent future occurrences.

 Carolyn Schur, DUI and the Effect of Sleepiness, 2 Counterpoint Journal (Aug.
 7, 2019), https://www.counterpoint-journal.com/vol-2-iss-2-art-6—sleepiness.html.